wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md.md

 I’m glad that things eventually worked out.

 In hindsight, it feels like the pregnancy/childbirth gave us an excuse/opportunity to reset and restart our careers.
-It’s a bit a
+It’s a bit of a heavy topic and I don’t love to post this, but your maternity leave does impact your career in some way.
+I hope
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNzQ2MjcsLTIwNDM0NDk0ODMsMTgxMz
+eyJoaXN0b3J5IjpbLTE4NzY4ODQxMzgsLTIwNDM0NDk0ODMsMT
-Y3NDI3OV19
+gxMzY3NDI3OV19
 -->